Rigidity of Lagrangian embeddings into symplectic tori and K3 surfaces

 - The K\"ahler-type symplectic forms on $\T^{2n}$ are exactly the ones that can be mapped by an orientation-preserving diffeomorphism of $\T^{2n}$ to a linear symplectic form -- see e.g. \cite[Prop.
 6.1]{_EV-JTA_}.
 (A linear symplectic form on $\T^{2n}$ is a form whose lift to $\R^{2n}$ has constant coefficients).
 We will always use the orientation on $\T^{2n}$ induced by the standard orientation on $\R^{2n}=\C^n$ and consider only the K\"ahler-type symplectic forms on $\T^{2n}$ inducing this orientation.

 - All smooth manifolds $M$ underlying a complex K3 surface are diffeomorphic.
 They all are compact and connected; any complex structure on such an $M$ is of K\"ahler-type and its first Chern class is zero.
-In fact, all complex structures on such an $M$ appear in hyperk\"ahler structures and so does any K\"ahler-type symplectic form on $M$ -- see \ref{_Kahler-type-on-K3-is-hyperkahler-type_Proposition_} below.
-All complex structures on such an $M$ define the same orientation on $M$ so that $b_+ (M)=3$ and $b_1 (M)=19$ -- see e.g. \cite{_Geom-K3-Asterisque_} (reversing the orientation would yield $b_+ =19$ and $b_-=3$).
+In fact, all complex structures and K\"ahler-type symplectic forms on such an $M$ appear as parts of hyperk\"ahler structures -- see \ref{_Kahler-type-on-K3-is-hyperkahler-type_Proposition_} below.
+All complex structures on such an $M$ define the same orientation on $M$ so that $b_+ (M)=3$ and ${b_-} (M)=19$ -- see e.g. \cite{_Geom-K3-Asterisque_} (reversing the orientation would yield $b_+ =19$ and $b_-=3$).
 Further on, we will always equip a K3 surface with this standard orientation.
 Alternatively, to fix the orientation, one can use the fact that all complex K3 surfaces are deformation equivalent and, in particular, oriented diffeomorphic -- see e.g. \cite{_Geom-K3-Asterisque_}.

-This is the main application of the technics developed in this paper.
+This is the main application of the techniques developed in this paper.

 \theorem Assume $M$, $\dim_\R M = 2n$, is either an even-dimensional torus or a smooth manifold underlying a K3 surface.
 Let $\omega$ be a K\"ahler-type symplectic form on $M$.